 The modern world is a stressful place, and most of us could use a few effective coping strategies.
-After all, with all of our electronic conveniences, most of us still do not have enough time in the average day.
+After all, with all of our electronic conveniences, most of us still do not have enough time on an average day.
 This leads to everything from inadequate exercise and an unhealthy diet, to an unproductive sleep routine and the health problems that are the natural result.
 Sadly, this makes us even more stressed.

 Add to this the fact that most of us encounter various types of workplace stress and the situation just worsens.
 Too much work, too little work, fear of errors, tight deadlines, problems with co-workers…these are just some of the ways that workplace stress might manifest.
-And though it is difficult to think about, there are also many stories of workplace violence, which can only add to a general sense of uneasiness and stress that many faces.
+And though it is difficult to think about, there are also many stories of workplace violence, which can only add to a general sense of uneasiness and stress that many face.

 Follow Expert Advice

 The team at The Resilience Institute breaks down the best coping strategies into an array of headings that focus on issues like language, culture, personal responsibility, and more.
 This demonstrates the simple fact that stress reduction in the workplace must involve more than just basic steps or theories.

 As an example, many experts would say that using rather general morale boosters such as a periodic yoga class or adding calming water features to the office can help.
 There is truth to that, but if the goal is to truly reduce or even banish most workplace stressors, it requires daily effort and highly effective techniques.
 So, we present 30 of them and will use dividing techniques into various categories.

 Before digging into the techniques, however, we have to understand how they can be integrated into the workplace.
 After all, the very concept of a workplace varies widely from a two to the three-person operation or an office with hundreds or more.
 Let’s begin there and then look at the methods that can be used to de-stress the workplace.